scipy/scipy/doc/source/tutorial/stats.rst

    :align: center
    :include-source: 0

+We refer to the documentation of the submodule :mod:`scipy.stats.qmc` for more mathematical details.

 Calculate the discrepancy
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's consider 2 sets of points.
 From the figure bellow, it is clear that the design on the left covers more the space than the design on the right.
-This can be quantified using a discrepancy measure.
+This can be quantified using a :func:`~stats.qmc.discrepancy` measure.
 The lower the discrepancy, the more uniform a sample is.

     >>> import numpy as np
     >>> from scipy.stats import qmc